DSE-Consulting/PedDistancingGoTo/README.md

 We aim to produce a future release which addresses these points.

-There are of course a multitude of ways in which the social distancing behaviour could be refined, all of which would require more complex internal logic (e.g., to work out exactly where a pedestrian could most sensibly move to away from another pedestrian, or a more refined decision when multiple other pedestrians were close).
-These are the kinds of things we hope modellers might explore, and may be something we'll have time to explore in future.
+There are of course a multitude of ways in which the social distancing behaviour could be refined within the custom block, all of which would require more complex internal logic (e.g., to work out exactly where a pedestrian could most sensibly move to away from another pedestrian, or a more refined decision when multiple other pedestrians were close).

+Plus, as covered earlier, the behaviour could be extended to custom versions of other Pedestrian Library blocks (e.g., PedService) or applied completely separately to movement in process-based models (using the Process Modeling Library) or purer agent-based models.